Accuser: Virginia lieutenant gov's response 'disgraceful'

 In an interview aired Monday with CBS News, Vanessa Tyson criticized Fairfax for comparing himself to lynching victims when he defended himself in a speech on the state Senate floor in February.

 Tyson says Fairfax forced her to perform oral sex in 2004.
-Watson says she was raped in 2000.
+Watson says she was raped in 2000, when she and Fairfax were at Duke University.
 Fairfax says both encounters were consensual.

+In the interview, Tyson said her attack began with consensual kissing in a hotel room at the Democratic National Convention.
+She then tearfully described choking and gagging while Fairfax held her neck so she couldn't move away.